Estimated reading time: 7 minutes

 But how can you decide what the right job is?
 The healthcare field is pretty broad, so you have a lot of options.

-If becoming a medical assistant seems like it might be the right fit for someone newly entering the field, this is the guide for you.
+If becoming a medical assistant seems like it might be the right fit for someone newly entering the field, this guide is for you.

 Why Do You Want to Get Into Healthcare?